-As you will be spending hours and working with the team you should try to know the team members as well.
-In every company you are likely to encounter people who dislike working with you but they can be avoided.
-The key here is get to know your surrounding better.
+As you will be spending hours and working with the team, you should try to know the team members as well.
+In every company, you are likely to encounter people who dislike working with you, but they can be avoided.
+The key here is getting to know your surroundings better.
 Know the stories and background of your colleagues.

 3. How far along is this company in development?
 Does it have a shot?